-Apple, Tesla and Nespresso are examples of brands that have been built around eye opening human insights.
-Each of these brands are guided by a clear idea of what makes their customers “tick”.
+Apple, Tesla and Nespresso are examples of brands that have been built around eye-opening human insights.
+Each of these brands is guided by a clear idea of what makes their customers “tick”.
 We call this the core target insight.
-This is what makes Apple, Tesla and Nespresso more than stylish computers, zero emission cars or good instant coffee.
+This is what makes Apple, Tesla and Nespresso more than just stylish computers, zero-emission cars or good instant coffee.
 It is what makes people go beyond buying the brand to buying into the brand.

 Another example of a brand built around a core target insight is Starbucks.
 They have realized that the company is more than a barista coffee house.
 It is a lifestyle statement many people aspire to.
 Starbucks has taken the Italian coffee experience and created a soulful coffee lounge suitable to the US market.
-Their understanding of people’s ideal coffee moment if part of the company’s success.
+Part of the company’s success is understanding how people experience their ideal “coffee moment”.

 What makes a good core target insight

 There is much to learn from brands like Apple, Tesla, Nespresso and Starbucks.
-How to work with eye opening, core target insights is on example.
+How to work with eye-opening, core target insights is one example.
 We have summarized our thoughts on this below.

 Know the people you serve

 The idea of the brand has been shaped around a clear idea of the people it serves.
-Apple, Tesla, Nespresso and Starbucks have built aspirational worlds where their ‘Creatives’, ‘Entrepreneurs’, ‘Gentlemen’ and ‘Citizens’ can thrive.
+Apple, Tesla, Nespresso and Starbucks have built aspirational worlds in which their ‘Creatives’, ‘Entrepreneurs’, ‘Gentlemen’ and ‘Citizens’ can thrive.

 Each of the above brands has identified white spaces in their respective categories.
-Based on these, the brands have envisioned their own sub categories.
-The white spaces often exist in the gap between the target group’s aspiration and reality.
-Starbucks’s Italian style coffee house experience tweaked to fit busy American urbanites is one example of this.
+Based on these, the brands have envisioned their own sub-categories.
+The white spaces often exist in the gap between the target group’s aspirations and reality.
+Starbucks’s Italian-style coffee house experience tweaked to suit busy American urbanites is one example of this.

 Realize that customer experience is everything

 Apple, Tesla, Nespresso and Starbucks have all invested a lot in customer experience.
 It is what sets them apart from other brands and clarifies their role in the market.
-Apple’s genius bars and Tesla’s straight-to-consumer sales model are examples of this.
-So are Nespresso’s high quality coffee dispensers and Starbucks’s personal paper mugs with names written on them.
-The brands are built up of these and many more small actions.
+Apple’s genius bars and Tesla’s straight-to-consumer sales model are examples of this, as are Nespresso’s high-quality coffee dispensers and Starbucks’s personal paper mugs with names written on them.
+The brands are built up with these and many more small actions.

 Challenge category conventions